 In this report, an adult is defined as having an impairment if they indicated that:

 they experience either moderate, severe or complete difficulty within at least one area of physical or mental functioning, and

 certain activities are limited in any way as a result.
 ‘Activities’ refer to different areas of physical or mental functioning, such as walking, climbing stairs or reading a newspaper.

-The LOS collects information about all impairments that a respondent may have (it is possible for a respondent to report more than one impairment) and respondents are asked to self-classify their impairment according to a list of 14 impairment types (sight, hearing, speaking, mobility, dexterity, long-term pain, chronic condition, breathing, learning, intellectual, behavioural, memory, mental, and ‘other’).
+The LOS collects information about all impairments that a respondent may have (it is possible for a respondent to report more than one impairment) and respondents are asked to self-classify their impairment according to a list of 14 impairment types (sight, hearing, speaking, mobility, dexterity, long-term pain, chronic health condition, breathing, learning, intellectual impairment, behavioural, memory, mental health condition, and ‘other’).
 At Waves One and Two of the survey respondents were not asked to specify the underlying condition for each impairment type however respondents who reported a particular impairment were asked the level and frequency of the limitation caused by the impairment.
 Questions about long-term health conditions were also included.

 This method of classifying impairment status is compatible with the International Classification of Functioning, Disability and Health (ICF) developed by the World Health Organisation (WHO).